Thurler/sfml-surgery-engine/codeorganization.md

 ### 6.3 - Glass Shard Enemy State

 The glass shard enemy state is the enemy abstraction of the object glass shard, storing state properties, rather than object properties.
 This includes score control, what action will be taken when it is dropped, and storing the offset it was grabbed with, to preserve that offset when it is being moved around.

+Upon dropping the glass shard outside the tray, or when triggering a mistake during the extraction, the max score achievable will drop from COOL to GOOD, and then from GOOD to BAD.
+When it is removed, the current score will be set according to the max achievable score stored and the exit angle factor, according to specific angle thresholds.

 ## 7 - States (Patients)